 The Insight – Executive Leadership for Women in Water Program is part of the commitment in Water for Victoria to focus on gender equity and to develop programs in support of women wanting to lead at the highest level.
 Gender balance in the sector will enrich discussions and see diverse perspectives result in better decision making and good legacy outcomes.

-Insight is a bespoke highly personalised program focused on insightful self-development and learning from others.
+Insight is a highly personalised program focused on insightful self-development and learning from others.
 It aims to bring together an intellectually rich group of women ready to take the next step into senior leadership roles and create a collaborative and supportive peer network.
 Applications for the next round will open later in 2021.

-The water sector has partnered with Dattner Group to deliver a multi-faceted, experiential program that recognises how women approach leadership.
+The water sector partnered with Dattner Group to deliver a multi-faceted, experiential program that recognises how women approach leadership.

 'If you are reading this and thinking "I don't need another leadership program", "I can't afford the time away from work", or even "I am not good enough", then this program may be for you.